 The amounts of money due or owed to a business by its debtors.
 Also known as Accounts receivable.

-A hybrid between factoring and invoice discounting.
+A hybrid between invoice factoring and invoice discounting.
 The facility is disclosed and the financier issues monthly statements.
 However, the client undertakes the credit control function, acting as an agent for the financier for a pre-agreed period of time after which the financier may commence collection activity.